hattyhacker/BareMetal-OS/README.md

 ## Summary

-BareNaked OS consists of modifications of several different, epic projects:
+BareNaked OS consists of modifications of several different projects:

 - [Pure64](https://github.com/ReturnInfinity/Pure64) - The boot sector and software loader.
 Pure64 is responsible for getting the computer into a clean 64-bit state on boot up.
 - [BareNaked](https://github.com/ReturnInfinity/BareMetal) - The kernel.